 With the patch applied, script on unpublished or one-off Outlook forms will not run.
 Users will no longer see an Enable/Disable Macros prompt.

-With the security patch in place or with Outlook 2002, this means that you should never check the Send form definition with item box on the Properties page of a message form, since this will cause the form to one-off.
+You should never check the Send form definition with item box on the Properties page of a message form, since this will cause the form to one-off.
 Instead, you should make sure that the recipient has access to the published form.